antononcube/RakuForPrediction-book/Articles/DSL-Bulgarian.md

 - The last section gives implementation details that exemplify some of the steps in the software strategy section.

-- Multiple references are given that provide further description, explanations, and examples of the discussed features.
+- Multiple references are given that provide further descriptions, explanations, and examples of the discussed features.

 ------